-In addition, unlike the old and larger Edinburgh Festival (in which all of Edinburgh's major festivals take place in the last three weeks of August), Glasgow festivals fill the calendar.
-Glasgow is represented both in the House of Commons in London and in the Scottish Parliament in Holyrood, Edinburgh.
-The city also has Glasgow Airport, which operates flights to and from destinations around the world.
-With the start of the Industrial Revolution, the population and economy of Glasgow and the surrounding region rapidly expanded to become one of the world's leading centers of chemicals, textiles and engineering, especially in the shipbuilding and shipbuilding industry, which produced many famous and innovative ships.
+In contrast to the old and larger Edinburgh Festival, which takes place in the last three weeks of August, Glasgow festivals fill up the calendar throughout the year.
+The city is represented both in the House of Commons in London and in the Scottish Parliament in Holyrood, Edinburgh.
+It also has Glasgow Airport, which operates flights to and from destinations around the world.
+The start of the Industrial Revolution saw a rapid expansion in Glasgow's population and economy, making it one of the world's leading centers for chemicals, textiles and engineering - particularly in shipbuilding.

 The Glasgow electoral region of the Scottish Parliament encompasses the Glasgow City Hall area, a northwestern part of South Lanarkshire and a small eastern part of Renfrewshire.
 In fact, Glasgow dominated this type of manufacturing, with 25% of all locomotives in the world being built in the area at one point.
 East of Glasgow Cross is St Andrew's in the Square - the oldest post-Reformation church in Scotland, built between 1739 and 1757.
 It showcases a Presbyterian grandeur typical of churches built by wealthy tobacco merchants.
 Glasgow has a large urban transport system managed primarily by Strathclyde Transport Association (SPT).